 I own a limited liability company in Hong Kong called Dragon King Creation Limited.
 The company has no employees, I’m the sole director and I own 100% of the shares of the company.
 I created the company in 2015 to manage the revenues from my Android and iPhone application sales.
 The company doesn’t make a lot of money, but it’s still officially a company.
 Every year limited companies in Hong Kong must go through an audit.
 When I go through this audit process my accountant asks me a bunch of questions and asks for various files, including bank statements and credit card statements.

-I have two bank accountants and one credit card.
-My bank accountant and credit cards are issued by HSBC, and HSBC does not provide Excel or CSV dumps.
+I have two bank accounts and one credit card.
+My bank account and credit cards are issued by HSBC, and HSBC does not provide Excel or CSV dumps.
 They only provide PDF bank statements and PDF credit card statements.
 So every year around February I go into my internet banking accounts and download 24 bank statements and 12 credit card statements.
 Then I email them over to my accountant and continue living my life.
 This year I sent over the files to my accountant and they sent me an Excel document with all the transactions.
 I asked him “How did you get these PDFs into Excel format”.

 “I copy and pasted the data into Excel”